 Refrigerator Power Consumption Calculator

-Disclaimer: The calculator is developed considering different assumptions which might be good for most consumers.
-However, individual usage may vary and there could be many factors that could contribute to the Refrigerator Power Consumption.
+Disclaimer: The calculator was developed with different assumptions, which might benefit most consumers.
+However, individual usage may vary, and many factors could contribute to the refrigerator’s Power Consumption.
 This calculator is meant to give you a rough idea about how much electricity your Refrigerator may consume based on your inputs and considering the best-case scenario.

 With this simple Refrigerator Power Consumption Calculator, you will learn how to calculate refrigerator power consumption.
-However, we need some inputs from you for the calculator to give you outputs.
+However, the calculator needs some input from you so it can give you outputs.

 Refrigerator Power Consumption Calculator Inputs